 What are Sol, Terra, and Luna?

-They are the three GPT-5.6 models.
-Sol is the most powerful and most expensive, Terra is the balanced mid-tier, and Luna is the fastest and cheapest.
+They are the three GPT-5.6 tiers.
+Sol is the most powerful and most expensive, Terra is the balanced mid-tier at roughly half Sol’s price, and Luna is the fastest and cheapest.
 You pick the tier that matches the task’s difficulty and your budget.

 How much does GPT-5.6 cost?

-Reported API pricing per 1M tokens is $5 input and $30 output for Sol, $2.50 and $15 for Terra, and $1 and $6 for Luna.
-These figures may change before general availability.
+API pricing per 1M tokens is $5 input and $30 output for Sol, $2.50 and $15 for Terra, and $1 and $6 for Luna.
+Sol’s price held flat versus GPT-5.5, so OpenAI segmented by tier instead of raising its flagship rate.

 Share Now!